-A much better way to intercept the target athlete is simply to walk across the centre to the other side of the circular track.
+A much better way to intercept the target athlete is simply to walk across the center to the other side of the circular track.
 It is a much shorter distance and you use a lot less energy and time getting there.

 Space launches work on the same principle, just on a much larger scale and with many more variables.
 E.g: if the rocket launch is to deliver cargo to ISS then it needs to consider the speed of ISS rotating about earth i.e. 28,800 kmph or 18000 mph and earth is rotating at a speed of 1665 kmph or 1040 mph.
-So a perfect time has to be calculated considering the speed of the rocket, the orbit it intends to insert the payload, the rotational speed of earth and the ISS.
+So a perfect time has to be calculated considering the speed of the rocket, the orbit it intends to insert the payload, the rotational speed of the earth, and the ISS.
 Engineers calculate how much time they have—down to the minute or even second—to launch and reach a target.
 This determination is called the launch window, and it has become a critical part of spaceflight operations.

-There is another term called as launch period, which is a collection of days of which launch window is a subset.
+There is another term called as launch period, which is a collection of days of which the launch window is a subset.
 Launch periods are often calculated from porkchop plots (Figure 1), which show the delta-v needed to achieve the mission plotted against the launch time.

-Thus, launch window can be defined as the time frame on a given day in the launch period that the rocket can launch to reach its intended orbit.
+Thus, the launch window can be defined as the time frame on a given day in the launch period that the rocket can launch to reach its intended orbit.

 For the case of Earth observation satellites, which are often launched into sun-synchronous orbits, the launch window occurs at the time of day when the launch site location is aligned with the plane of the required orbit.
 To launch at another time would require an orbital plane change maneuver which would require a large amount of propellant.